toukasz/ForthScript/README.md

 #!/usr/bin/env node
 ```

-Then make this file executable by changing the permission of the file.
+Change the permission of the file.

 ```bash
 chmod +x script.js
 ```

-And move it into your preferred $PATH.
+Move it into your preferred $PATH.

 ```bash
 sudo mv jforth.js /usr/local/bin/jforth